 Pharmacologic treatment of social phobia

-Paroxetine, sertraline, escitalopram, fluoxetine, venlafaxine and phenelzine have all shown good efficacy in decreasing the severity of social phobia.
+Paroxetine, sertraline, escitalopram, fluoxetine, venlafaxine, and phenelzine have all shown good efficacy in decreasing the severity of the social phobia.

 Pharmacologic treatment of specific phobia